 Amber is probably one of the most easily recognisable ‘gemstones’ in existence – and I use the term ‘gemstone’ very loosely, because amber is in fact not a stone at all but an organic plant resin which has become fossilised over millions of years.
-The distinctive warm yellow/orange colour of the raw amber stone is quite unlike any other material used in jewellery, and combined with its soft resinous lustre it is quite a unique substance.
+Plant resin can drip down trees, trapping small debris such as seeds, leaves and insects on its way.
+The resin is then buried and fossilised through a natural process as the organic compounds polymerise.

-What is amber?
+What colour is amber?

 Unusual amber gemstone properties

 One of the most attractive features of natural amber is the ‘foreign bodies’ and inclusions that are contained within it.
 When it was formed, millions of years ago amber was a sticky, liquid resin that oozed out of trees, engulfing anything that got in its path.
 Consequently, all manner of insects and seeds have been found inside nuggets of fossilised amber which have been perfectly preserved, providing zoologists and scientists with valuable insights and information from the Jurassic period and beyond.
 In fact, the idea of extracting DNA from insects preserved in raw amber stone is the premise on which the whole Jurassic Park film franchise is based!

 Amber is said to have healing properties and has been used amongst folk medicine practice for many years.
 It is believed to absorb negative energy and pain, relieving stress and promoting a balanced mind.